shivamrawat753/Digit-Recognizer/README.md

 # Digit-Recognizer

-Machine Learning Model for MNiST dataset deployed on Streamlit Canvas
+Machine Learning Model for MNiST dataset to classify handwritten numbers on Streamlit Canvas